Vanadium(V) oxide: Other applications

 Due to its high coefficient of thermal resistance, vanadium(V) oxide finds use as a detector material in bolometers and microbolometer arrays for thermal imaging.
 It also finds application as an ethanol sensor in ppm levels (up to 0.1 ppm).

 Vanadium redox batteries are a type of flow battery used for energy storage, including large power facilities such as wind farms.
 Vanadium oxide is also used as a cathode in lithium-ion batteries.

+Vanadium pentoxide is often used as a component in glazes where it produces a wide range of colours from greens and yellows to blues and grays.

 Biological activity

 Vanadium(V) oxide exhibits very modest acute toxicity to humans, with an of about 470 mg/kg.
 The greater hazard is with inhalation of the dust, where the LD_{50} ranges from 4–11 mg/kg for a 14-day exposure.
-Vanadate (VO_{4}^{3−}), formed by hydrolysis of V_{2}O_{5} at high pH, appears to inhibit enzymes that process phosphate (PO_{4}^{3−}).
+Vanadate (VO_{4}(3-)), formed by hydrolysis of V2O5 at high pH, appears to inhibit enzymes that process phosphate (PO_{4}(3-)).
 However the mode of action remains elusive.